timsolov/rest-query-parser/README.md

 * `:bool` - parameter must be convertable to bool type.
 Raise error if not.

 ## Supported types
-- `strings` - the default type for all provided filters if not specified another.
-Could be compared by `eq, ne, like, ilkie, in` methods.
+- `string` - the default type for all provided filters if not specified another.
+Could be compared by `eq, ne, like, ilike, in` methods.
 - `int` - integer type.
 Must be specified with tag ":int".
 Could be compared by `eq, ne, gt, lt, gte, lte, in` methods.
 - `bool` - boolean type.
 Must be specified with tag ":bool".
 Could be compared by `eq` method.